-- two independent Directors - 2.77 The quorum for meetings of the Committee is two members.
-Currently the Committee is resourced with three independent non-executive directors and two shareholder directors. - 2.78 The chairman of the Committee is appointed by the Board, on the recommendation of the Nomination Committee.
-In the absence of the chairman of the Committee, the members present select one of their number to chair the meeting. - 2.79 Appointments to the Committee are for a period of up to three years, which may be extended for further three-year periods. - 2.80 The company secretary or their designate acts as the secretary of the Committee.
-If the company secretary is also an executive director, the Committee may nominate one of its members to act as secretary for any meeting that the Committee wishes to hold without executive directors being present. - 2.81 Each member of the Committee has one vote and if the votes are equal the chairman has one further casting vote. - 2.82 [%] - 2.83 [%] - 2.84 Nominations Committee: This Committee establishes a procedure for appointing new directors to the Board and ensuring the appropriate balance of skills and experience on the Board is maintained, taking into account the changing needs of the company and prevailing corporate governance best practice.
-The Committee leads the process for Board nominations and makes recommendations to the Board. - 2.85 The members of the Committee are appointed by the Board and consist of: - the chairman of the Board - two independent non-executive Directors - two shareholder Directors - 2.86 The quorum for meetings of the Committee is two members.
-The Committee currently consists of the chairman, two independent non-executive directors and two shareholder directors. - 2.87 The chairman of the Board is the chairman of the meeting.
+- 2.70 The Committee consists of a minimum of six members, as agreed by the Board of the company.
+The quorum for a meeting is three members of the Committee.
+Currently, the Committee consists of four independent directors and two shareholders appointed directors. - 2.71 Appointments to the Committee are for a period of up to three years, which may be extended for further three-year periods, provided the director still meets the criteria for membership of the Committee. - 2.72 The company secretary acts as the secretary of the Committee.
+If the company secretary is also an executive director, the Committee may nominate one of its members to act as secretary for any meeting that the Committee wishes to hold without executive directors being present. - 2.73 Decisions of the Committee are made by majority vote.
+Each member of the Committee has one vote.
+If the votes are equal, the chairman of the Committee has a second or casting vote. - 2.74 Remuneration Committee: This Committee establishes a procedure for developing policy on executive remuneration and setting the remuneration packages of individual directors.
+The Committee reviews the remuneration of directors from time to time and makes recommendations to the company in general meetings for its approval. - 2.75 The members of the Committee are appointed by the Board and consist of: - the senior independent Director - two shareholder Directors - two independent Directors - 2.76 The quorum for meetings of the Committee is two members.
+Currently the Committee is resourced with three independent non-executive directors and two shareholder directors. - 2.77 The chairman of the Committee is appointed by the Board, on the recommendation of the Nomination Committee.
+In the absence of the chairman of the Committee, the members present select one of their number to chair the meeting. - 2.78 Appointments to the Committee are for a period of up to three years, which may be extended for further three-year periods. - 2.79 The company secretary or their designate acts as the secretary of the Committee.
+If the company secretary is also an executive director, the Committee may nominate one of its members to act as secretary for any meeting that the Committee wishes to hold without executive directors being present. - 2.80 Each member of the Committee has one vote and if the votes are equal the chairman has one further casting vote. - 2.81 [※] - 2.82 [%] - 2.83 Nominations Committee: This Committee establishes a procedure for appointing new directors to the Board and ensuring the appropriate balance of skills and experience on the Board is maintained, taking into account the changing needs of the company and prevailing corporate governance best practice.
+The Committee leads the process for Board nominations and makes recommendations to the Board.

+- 2.84 The members of the Committee are appointed by the Board and consist of: - the chairman of the Board - two independent non-executive directors - two shareholder directors - 2.85 The quorum for meetings of the Committee is two members.
+The Committee currently consists of the chairman, two independent non-executive directors and two shareholder directors. - 2.86 The chairman of the Board is the chairman of the meeting.
 Each member of the Committee has one vote and if the votes are equal the chairman has one further casting vote.

-Services provided51 (core)
+Services provided (core)

-2.88 VocaLink provides a number of services to the operators of Bacs, FPS and LINK.
+2.87 VocaLink provides a number of services to the operators of Bacs, FPS and LINK.

-a) Bacs
+(a) Bacs